openjdk/jdk/doc/testing.md

 A brief description of the tiered test groups:

 - `tier1`: This is the lowest test tier.
+  Roughly speaking, a failure of a test in this tier has the potential to indicate a problem that would affect many Java programs.
+Tests in `tier1` include tests of HotSpot, libraries in the `java.base` module, and the `javac` compiler.
   Multiple developers run these tests every day.
 Because of the widespread use, the tests in `tier1` are carefully selected and optimized to run fast, and to run in the most stable manner.
+  As a guideline, individual tests in `tier1` should complete in less than ten seconds when run on common configurations used for development.
+Long-running tests, even of core functionality, should occur in higher tiers or be covered in other kinds of testing.
   The test failures in `tier1` are usually followed up on quickly, either with fixes, or adding relevant tests to problem list.
 GitHub Actions workflows, if enabled, run `tier1` tests.